isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

     Anticipated parameter: if set must be false.

+- ``extended-info-tables-enabled``

+    When true the lease backend manages lease extended info (aka relay info) in tables to support by-relay-id and by-remote-id Bulk Leasequery new query types.
+Default is to use the same value as ``bulk-query-enabled``.

 - ``lease-query-ip``

     IP address upon which to listen for connections.
 The address must be